wp-plugins/sumome/Readme.txt

 14. Scroll box pop up that gets triggered based on a readers scrolling
 15. Content Analytics to track readers scrolling
 16. Let users Highlight text on your site and share it
+17. Welcome Mat shows a full-screen call to action of your choice.
+Works insanely well.

 == Changelog ==